Student Health Policies

 A Class Missed Due to Illness

-If a student misses class due to minor illness for a day or two, the student is responsible for informing professors of the illness and making arrangements for missed work.
+If a student is absent from class due to minor illness for a day or two, the student is responsible for informing professors of the illness and making arrangements for missed work.

-If a student has a serious medical problem and must miss three days of classes or more:
+If a student has a serious medical problem and must miss three to five days of classes or more:

-- As soon as the student is recovered, she or he should meet with each professor to make arrangements for missed work.
+- As soon as the student is recovered, they should meet with each professor to make arrangements for missed work.

 - Please note that the Health Service staff will not notify the Associate Provost’s office unless the student arranges for documentation from an appropriate health care provider that the illness requires she or he to miss more than three consecutive days of classes.